These protein and fiber packed raspberry almond olive oil scones are moist and easy to whip together for breakfast or an afternoon snack.

 When you make scones with butter, the butter must be very cold and the easiest way to make the crumbly batter is to mix it in the food processor.
 Well, I’m a lazy baker and the thought of bringing out the food processor and cleaning it just to make scones always seemed like too much work!

 Scones are a rustic cake, that are meant to be crumbly.
 They are a no fuss treat with your tea or coffee, so it seems silly that it would require a food processor to make them.
-So, I chose scones made with olive oil.
+So, I chose to make scones with olive oil.

-And the added benefit of baking with olive oil instead of butter, is that these scones include the brain healthy polyphenols and antioxidants that come from extra virgin olive oil.
+- Olive Oil Benefits: Olive oil includes the brain healthy polyphenols and antioxidants that come from extra virgin olive oil.
 Heart healthy and delicious?
 Have I convinced you yet?

 Ingredients you need